vasigavr1/vasigavr1.github.io/_pages/about.md

 Formerly, PhD researcher at the University of Edinburgh, supervised by [Vijay Nagarajan](https://homepages.inf.ed.ac.uk/vnagaraj/)

 __Interests__: Distributed systems and computer architecture.
-Specifically enforcing consistency in (fault-tolerant, RDMA-enabled) distributed systems and multiprocessors.
+Specifically, building the next generation of datastores that will leverage emerging hardware technologies to offer very high throughput and low latency.